MarcWeber/vim-addon-manager/README.md

 Eg See vim-pi-patching.

 ## lazily loading plugins / tag plugins by topic / pass dictionaries for adding arbitrary options
-You can tag plugins and load them lazily
+You can tag plugins and load them lazily.
+If a plugin provides a 'au BufRead,BufNewFile set ft..' like code fource buftype by adding a key such as {'exec':'set ft=tss'} for instance

 ```vim
 let scripts = []